Fellowships and scholarships

 Alexander & Lydia Anderson Fellowship

 Students must be registered for credit in the University of Minnesota Graduate School at the time of application.
 Applicants must designate either the Anderson or Crosby competition.
-Alexander Anderson and Lydia Anderson Fellowship is a summer fellowship stipend of up to $3,000, and/or research grant of up to $3,000 for students in the plant or animal sciences- e.g., animal sciences, ecology, forestry, and plant pathology- with preference given to students involved in basic research.
+Alexander Anderson and Lydia Anderson Fellowship is a summer fellowship stipend and/or research grant for students in the plant or animal sciences- e.g., animal sciences, ecology, forestry, and plant pathology- with preference given to students involved in basic research.

 American Society of Plant Biologists

 RESEARCH & EDUCATION PROGRAMS - EPA STAR Graduate Fellowships for masters and doctoral level students The U.S. Environmental Protection Agency (EPA), as part of its Science to Achieve Results (STAR) program, is offering Graduate Fellowships for masters and doctoral level students in environmental fields of study.
-The deadline for receipt of pre-applications is October 23, 2007 at 4:00 PM EST. Subject to availability of funding, the Agency plans to award approximately 65 new fellowships by July 31, 2008.
 Master's level students may receive support for a maximum of two years.
 Doctoral students may be supported for a maximum of three years, usable over a period of four years.
-The fellowship program provides up to $37,000 per year of support per fellowship.
-For example, molecular biology is listed among the eligible areas of study.
 Click here for further information on eligibility and other aspects of the program.

 American Society of Plant Taxomomists (ASPT)

 Support is available for students (both master's and doctoral levels) conducting field work, herbarium travel, and/or laboratory research in any area of plant systematics.
 ASPT Graduate Student Research Awards do not include support for institutional overhead or stipends.
-No award will exceed $1000; it is unlikely that proposals from previous recipients will be funded.
 Proposals will be funded on the basis of merit, regardless of the research area within systematics (e.g., if all of the best proposals emphasize field work, grants will only be made in that area).

 Carolyn M. Crosby Fellowship

 This award is open to graduate students doing study/research in the botanical sciences.
-Students must be registered for credit in the University of Minnesota Graduate School at time of application.$16,000 for the academic year, plus tuition and health insurance for the academic year.
+Students must be registered for credit in the University of Minnesota Graduate School at time of application.
+Awardees will receive a stipend plus tuition and health insurance for the academic year.
 Summer health insurance will be provided if the Fellow remains eligible.